kluchey/OMG/pages/MCV4U___6___3 Intersection of Line & Plane.md

 				  \end{align*}$$
 				- We have not reached a contradiction, in fact, we have found what is known as a ==[[tautology]]==; this is a statement that is always correct. logseq.order-list-type:: number
-				- Therefore, the attempt we
-				  logseq.order-list-type:: number
+				- Therefore, when we ask the question "When does this line intersect this plane" algebraically, we reduce our algebra down to a statement that is always true.
+This mus logseq.order-list-type:: number
 - ## Consolidation
 	- For this consolidation, review the examples you solved in the action.
 We will let $L$ represent a Line and $P$ represent a Plane.